masogit/am-browser-doc/docs/start/configuration.md

             }
           ],
 ```
-In above example:
+In this example:

 - "field": field name from AM
 - "like": operator, matching condition.
-You can input user type name directly, i.e. Yes for bAdminRight.
+You can input user type name directly, for example, Yes for bAdminRight.
 Another operator available is "eq".
 Both of them can be string or array.
-- "icon": defines icon name.
+- "icon": defines the icon name.
 Those names are referenced from [Grommet Icon (version 1.1.0).](https://grommet.github.io/docs/icon)

-> Restart AM Browser service to make modifications take effect.
+> Restart the AM Browser service to make modifications take effect.